 Dinosaur Valley State Park is another excellent leaf-peeping location in North Texas.
 In addition to life-size dinosaur statues, there are numerous scenic hiking trails.
 Thanks to lots of elms, hackberry, sumac, sycamore, and Texas red oak trees, the park is a perfect weekend getaway.

-White Rock Lake is a 1015 acre (410 ha) water body located in just 5 miles (8 km) northeast of downtown Dallas.
+White Rock Lake is a 1015 ac (410 ha) water body located just 5 mi (8 km) northeast of downtown Dallas.
 The park surrounding the lake transforms in the fall due to abundant cottonwoods.
 It's perfect for biking, kayaking, and hiking.
 White Rock Creek Trail is especially scenic during autumn.
 Cedar Ridge Preserve is a bird and butterfly sanctuary located just outside of Dallas.
-The park that occupies 600 acres (242 ha) is featuring lots of native tree species, like oaks and green cedars.
+The park, which occupies 600 ac (242 ha), features lots of native tree species, like oaks and green cedars.

-In just a 1.5-hour drive from Dallas and Fort Worth, you can reach the picturesque nature reserves of East Texas, which are among the top leaf-peeping destinations in the state.
+In just a 1.5-hour drive from Dallas-Fort Worth, you can reach the picturesque nature reserves of East Texas, which are among the top leaf-peeping destinations in the state.
 Daingerfield State Park is a must-see in the fall, especially the Rustling Leaves Nature Trail.
 As the weather is still nice, it's possible to go kayaking and take in fall views from the lake.
 The park boasts colorful maples, gums, and oaks.
-Also, stop by Los Pinos Ranch Vineyards that are simply stunning in early to mid-November.
+Also, stop by Los Pinos Ranch Vineyards, which are simply stunning in early to mid-November.
 If you want to get lost in a spectacular fall forest, visit Tyler State Park.
-With abundant maples, sweetgums, dogwoods, and oaks, the park amazes with vibrant shades of yellow and red.
+With abundant maples, sweetgums, dogwoods, and oaks, the park will amaze onlookers with vibrant shades of yellow and red.
 Take the Lakeshore Trail or the Whispering Pines Trail for the most scenic vistas.

 If you don't mind doing more driving, you can easily get to the famous Hill Country and Guadalupe Mountains in the southwest.
 Texas fall foliage season is a great occasion to explore the Lone Star State and appreciate its diverse nature.